Wu-yi-fei/predictive-sls-master/README.md

   - For Predictive SLS controller, we set the policy as follows:
      > u[t] = Σ_{t} Phi_u[t] w[t] + Σ_{t} Phi_hat_u[t] w_hat[t]

+  - For Babak Nocausal controller, we set the policy as follows:
+     > TODO

 * Objective Fucntion:
   - For SLS, a convex optimization problem we have implemented is as follows: